Pixar: Campus

-When Steve Jobs, chief executive officer of Apple Inc. and Pixar, and John Lasseter, then-executive vice president of Pixar, decided to move their studios from a leased space in Point Richmond, California, to larger quarters of their own, they chose a 20-acre site in Emeryville, California, formerly occupied by Del Monte Foods, Inc. The first of several buildings, the high-tech structure designed by Bohlin Cywinski Jackson has special foundations and electricity generators to ensure continued film production, even through major earthquakes.
+When Steve Jobs, chief executive officer of Apple Inc. and Pixar, and John Lasseter, executive vice president of Pixar, decided to move their studios from a leased space in Point Richmond, California, to larger quarters of their own, they chose a 20-acre site in Emeryville, California, formerly occupied by Del Monte Foods, Inc. The first of several buildings, the high-tech structure designed by Bohlin Cywinski Jackson has special foundations and electricity generators to ensure continued film production, even through major earthquakes.
 The character of the building is intended to abstractly recall Emeryville's industrial past.
 The two-story steel-and-masonry building is a collaborative space with many pathways.

 The digital revolution in filmmaking was driven by applied mathematics, including computational physics and geometry.
 In 2008, this led Pixar senior scientist Tony DeRose to offer to host the second Julia Robinson Mathematics Festival at the Emeryville campus.

 Filmography

 Traditions

 Some of Pixar's first animators were former cel animators including John Lasseter, and others came from computer animation or were fresh college graduates.
 A large number of animators that make up its animation department had been hired around the releases of A Bug's Life (1998), Monsters, Inc. (2001), and Finding Nemo (2003).
 The success of Toy Story (1995) made Pixar the first major computer-animation studio to successfully produce theatrical feature films.
 The majority of the animation industry was (and still is) located in Los Angeles, and Pixar is located 350 mi north in the San Francisco Bay Area.
 Traditional hand-drawn animation was still the dominant medium for feature animated films.

 With the scarcity of Los Angeles-based animators willing to move their families so far north to give up traditional animation and try computer animation, Pixar's new hires at this time either came directly from college or had worked outside feature animation.
 For those who had traditional animation skills, the Pixar animation software Marionette was designed so that traditional animators would require a minimum amount of training before becoming productive.

-In an interview with PBS talk show host Tavis Smiley, Lasseter said that Pixar's films follow the same theme of self-improvement as the company itself has: with the help of friends or family, a character ventures out into the real world and learns to appreciate his friends and family.
+In a 2007 interview with PBS talk show host Tavis Smiley, Lasseter said that Pixar's films follow the same theme of self-improvement as the company itself has: with the help of friends or family, a character ventures out into the real world and learns to appreciate his friends and family.
 At the core, Lasseter said, "it's gotta be about the growth of the main character and how he changes."